leanprover/lean4/src/emacs/README.md

 [f]: https://github.com/rejeep/f.el
 [s]: https://github.com/magnars/s.el

-The following packages are *optional* but we recommend to install them to use full features of ``lean-mode``.
+The following packages are *optional*, but we recommend installing them to use full features of ``lean-mode``.

  - [company][company]